ryanmcdermott/code-review-tips/README.md

 important point is to do code reviews as regularly as possible.

 ## Basics

-Code reviews should:
+### Code reviews should be as automated as possible

-- Be as automated as possible.
-This means avoid details that can be handled by a static analysis tool.
+Avoid discussing details that can be handled by a static analysis tool.
 Don't argue about nuances such as code formatting and whether to use `let` or `var`.
 Having a formatter and linter can save your team a lot of time from reviews that your computer can do for you.

-- Avoid API discussion.
+## Code reviews should avoid API discussion
 These discussions should happen before the code is even written.
 Don't try to argue about the floor plan once you've poured the concrete foundation.

-- Be kind.
+### Code reviews should be kind
 It's scary to have your code reviewed and it can bring about feelings of insecurity in even the most experienced developer.
 Be positive in your language and keep your teammates comfortable and secure in their work!

 ## Readability